kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 ## Create table

 Although you defined a schema and a tables inside of the `payments` module, tables are created outside of the module code.
+This distinction between what you define inside of the module and outside of the module is important because the module acts as a guard to protect access to database functions and records.
+This separation also allows module code to be potentially updated without replacing the table in Pact state.

+To create the table:

 1. Open the modified `simple-payment.pact` file in your code editor.